 Community Benefit – Connecting Children to Quality Care

-Children’s Mercy has been blessed to receive outstanding support from our community since our earliest days and we have been giving back to the community in a wide and varied number of ways over the past century, as well.
-Since 2010, we have documented the many ways in which we provide benefit back to the children and families of our community.
-These efforts are considered "Community Benefit" as they address a documented community need and meet at least one of the following objectives:
+Children’s Mercy has received outstanding support from the community since our earliest days and we have given back to the community in a number of ways.
+Since 2010, we have documented the community benefit we provide to children and families.
+A community benefit meets at least one of the following objectives:

-- Relieve/reduce the burden of government/other community efforts
+- Relieves/reduces the burden of government/other community efforts

 Helping the Community

-Since our founding in 1897, Children’s Mercy has provided state-of-the-art, quality health for every child in our region who needs us, regardless of the family’s inability to pay.
-And in 2012, that total included Charity Care, Unreimbursed Medicaid/Other Government Programs and Subsidized Health Services (our cost to provide the care was higher than the payment we received for that care) – a total of more than $100 million.
-Our community benefits also included providing pediatric education for the physicians, nurses and other health care professionals of the future, as well as the work we’re doing in pediatric medical research, and additional work with organizations in our community.
+Since our founding in 1897, Children’s Mercy has provided state-of-the-art, quality health care for every child in our region who needs us, regardless of the family’s ability to pay.
+And in 2013, over $135 million was provided in Charity Care, Unreimbursed Medicaid/Other Government Programs and Subsidized Health Services.
+Our community benefit activities also include health professional education, research to advance children's health care and outcomes, and work with community partners.

-Each year, Children’s Mercy is committed to improving the health status of children and families and commits valuable resources to accomplish this.
-In 2013, we contributed approximately 20 percent of our operating budget toward community benefit programs totaling $176,129,848 that supported 645,885 people.
-These consist of the following categories:
+Children’s Mercy is committed to improving the health status of children and families and commits valuable resources to accomplish this.
+In 2013, we contributed approximately 20 percent of our operating budget toward community benefit programs totaling $176,129,848 that supported over 645,885 individuals.